-Certain database configuration parameters may be changed while the database is online.
+Certain database configuration parameters may be changed while the database is on-line.
 JDBA Tool provides an interface for changing these settings quickly.
 These settings include:

-- Backup settings: Allow you to modify automatic full and incremental backup frequency and location, set file object backup mode, or disable the backup server daemon. - File object settings: Allow you to enable or disable user file objects and modify the location of system file objects. - System control settings: Allow you to enable distributed database mode for synchronous table replication, and set the number of pages or frames to extend autoextend tablespaces. - Log system settings: Allow you to enable the Log System and set the options for the log system. - Connection settings: Give the option to block new connections.

-○ Accessing the Run Time settings window:

-1. Select Run Time Settings from the Option menu on the menu bar.
+- Backup settings: Allows you to modify automatic full backup frequency and location, set file object backup mode, or disable the backup server daemon. - Differential and Incremental settings: Allows you to modify automatic differential and incremental backup frequency. - File object settings: Allows you to enable or disable user file objects and modify the location of system file objects. - System control settings: Allows you to enable distributed database mode for synchronous table replication and set the number of pages or frames to extend autoextend tablespaces. - Log system settings: Allows you to enable and set options for the Log System. - Character Set settings: Allows client side users to select the language code for the database and error messages. - Connection settings: Provides the option to block new connections. - ○ Accessing the Run Time settings window: - 1.
+Select Run Time Settings from the Option menu on the menu bar.